deFarro/blockchain-fl/README.md

 - Calls blockchain-service API to record validation results on blockchain
 - Publishes validation result to queue

-**Step 5: Decision Worker**
+**Step 5: Main Service Decision Logic**

 - Reads validation result
 - Evaluates model performance using rollback strategy (see Rollback Strategy section below)
+- **Iteration Coordination**: Main service controls when clients start next iteration
+  - Clients are passive: They only train when they receive TRAIN tasks
+  - Main service is active: Publishes TRAIN tasks only after validation passes
+  - **Late Updates**: Updates for past iterations are rejected (logged and ignored)
-- If rollback needed: Publishes rollback task
+- If rollback needed:
+  - Option 1: Rollback entire iteration (standard approach)
+  - Option 2: Run regression diagnosis to identify problematic client(s) and exclude them (see Regression Diagnosis section)
 - If PASS: Checks if training is complete (based on criteria like accuracy threshold, max iterations, or manual trigger)
-  - If training continues: Publishes new training task to clients
+  - If training continues: Publishes TRAIN tasks for **next iteration** (with new aggregated weights CID)
   - If training complete: Publishes TRAINING_COMPLETE task with final model information
 - Updates model registry